-NOTE - THE WELD SEAM ON THIS FIRST SECTION OF TUBE MUST BE POSITIONED SO THAT IT IS ON THE BOTTOM WHEN INSTALLED.
+NOTE - THE WELD SEAM ON THIS FIRST SECTION OF TUBE MUST BE POSITIONED SO THAT IT IS ON THE BOTTOM OF THE TUBE WHEN INSTALLED.

-The first hanger should be located approximately 5" from the burner and the next two combination hangers shall be hung on approximately 56" centers.
-The rest of the system combination hangers may be hung on approximately 9'-10" centers with intermediate reflector supports placed halfway between hangers.
+The first hanger should be located approximately 5" from the burner and the next two combination hangers shall be hung on approximately 59" (150 cm) centers.
+The rest of the system combination hangers may be hung on approximately 9'-10" (299 cm) centers with intermediate reflector supports placed halfway between hangers.
 Each reflector should be supported at two points, either with two combination hangers or with one combination hanger and an intermediate support

-NOTE: When a vertical rise of tube is necessary, use a combination hanger (P.N.
-0464.00) at both the lower horizontal run hanger and at the upper horizontal run.
-If the vertical run exceeds ten feet (10') a midway support must be installed.
+NOTE: When a vertical rise of tube is necessary, use a combination hanger (P/N 0661.00) at both the lower horizontal run hanger and at the upper horizontal run.
+If the vertical run exceeds 10 ft (3 m) a midway support must be installed.
 This support may be secured to a wall, beam or fabricated support.
-It is recommended that the vertical run not exceed twenty-five feet (25').
+It is recommended that the vertical run not exceed 25 ft.
+(7.6 m).